-The Mares X-Stream come in four different sizes and a variety of different colors.
-They are not the cheapest pair of fins on the market but you get high-tech fins for a good price.
+The Mares X-Stream comes in four different sizes and a variety of different colors.
+They are not the cheapest pair of fins on the market, but you get high-tech fins for a good price.
 They are certainly not more expensive compared to other high-quality fins on the market!

-The Cressi FROG Plus fins are open heel paddle fins.
-Coming from Cressi you can trust to get highest quality and latest technology.
+The Cressi FROG Plus fins are open-heel paddle fins.
+Coming from Cressi you can trust to get the highest quality and latest technology.

 That’s not different for these fins.
 They are combining several materials into one fin to optimize the flow of water during a kick and reduce the drag.

 They are designed to require the lowest amount of energy for each powerful thrust.
 The combination of the different materials provides strength and flexibility as needed during each kick.

 The strap is adjustable and allows you to get in and out of the fins quick and easy.
 While not a bungee strap, it’s still easy to initially adjust and use.

 The Cressi FROG Plus comes in four different sizes and a few different colors.
 They are very affordable in price and made of the highest quality products.